EYBlockchain/nightfall_3/doc/in-band-secret-distribution.md

 zkpPublicKey = zkpPrivateKey * G
 ```

-The apps which will use the `zkpKeys` to generate these keys can store the `rootKey` in different devices by splitting
+The apps which will use the `ZkpKeys` to generate these keys can store the `rootKey` in different devices by splitting
 this into shares using Shamir Secret Sharing.
 If either `rootKey` or `mnemonic` is compromised, then the adversary
 can calculate the `zkpPrivateKey` and `nullifierKey`.
 The `zkpPrivateKey` can be used to decrypt secrets of a commitment
 whilst the `nullifierKey` can be used to spend the commitment.
 Hence `rootKey` and `mnemonic` must be stored very securely.
 It is also recommended to store `zkpPrivateKey` and `nullifierKey` separately to avoid theft of commitments in case one of these
 is compromised.